yuzoiwasaki/Rakuyou/MEMORY.md

 ## Notes For Future Codex Sessions

 Conversation history is not reliable persistent memory.
-Read this file, `README.md`, `Makefile`, and `git status` first when resuming work.
+Follow `AGENTS.md`, then read this file, `README.md`, `Makefile`, and `git status` first when resuming work.